salesforce/apollo/choam/README.md

 unsuprisingly, the definition of _State Machine Replication_.

 In Apollo, however, the model is more complex than simple UTXO transactions.
-This module provides a committee selection mechanism that is maintained by signed blocks of batches of batches of fundamental transactions.
+This module provides a committee selection mechanism that is maintained by signed blocks of batches of fundamental transactions.
 See [From Byzantine Replication to Blockchain: Consensus is only the Beginning](https://arxiv.org/abs/2004.14527) for discussion of the different types of blocks processed by the _CHOAM_.